a0s21en5/a0s21en5/README.md

 - 👨‍💻 All of my projects are available at [https://ashishsahu.me/](https://ashishsahu.me/)

-- 📝 I regularly write articles on [https://thehackingblog.tech/](https://thehackingblog.tech/)
+- 📝 I write blog on [https://thehackingblog.tech/](https://thehackingblog.tech/)

 - 💬 Ask me about **Web development**